ForgeTrade/mcp-trader/README.md

 ### Using with ChatGPT 🤖 🆕

 The MCP gateway is now available for ChatGPT via SSE transport.
-All 21 Binance tools are accessible!
+The unified market data report provides comprehensive market intelligence!

 **Setup for ChatGPT**:
 1. Enable **Developer Mode** in ChatGPT (Plus/Pro required)